kw7oe/mini-db/README.md

 we will have to come up with our own checklist for this project.
 Here's a quick breakdown on what I'm going to implement next:

-- [ ] Add test case for splitting node and updating parent, where the new node is the most right child.
+- [x] Add test case for splitting node and updating parent, where the new node is not the most right child.
 - [ ] Implement split on parent node.
 - [ ] Implement delete operation for `sqlite`.
 - [ ] Implement deletion for B+ Tree. _(this main contain multiple sub parts as well)_